AdobeDocs/campaign-classic.en/help/delivery/using/use-case-creating-content-management.md

    ![](assets/s_ncs_content_in_delivery.png)

-   An additional tab is added to the delivery wizard in order to define the content via the content management form.
+   An additional tab is added to the delivery assistant in order to define the content via the content management form.

 1. Enter the variable information of your newsletter.